 - Always buckle up every trip every time

-The Women’s Final Four prize winner was Madeleine Radcliff.
-She received two tickets to the 2016 NCAA Women’s Final Four games in Indianapolis on Sunday, April 3 and received two tickets to the championship game on Tuesday, April 5 at Bankers Life Field House.
+The Women’s Final Four prize winner was Alexandra Wager.
+She traveled from Tulsa, OK and received two tickets to the 2017 NCAA Women’s Final Four games in Dallas, TX on Friday, March 31 and the championship game on Sunday, April 2 at American Airlines Center.

-TEAM Coalition was also an on-site partner with the NCAA for the Men’s Final Four as well as the Women’s Final Four.
-More than 3,700 fans made the pledge to be responsible at the three-day, outdoor March Madness Music Festival at Discovery Green and the four-day indoor Fan Fest presented by Capital One at the Houston Convention Center.
-Also, 2,721 fans made their pledge to never drive drunk and always have a designated driver at the Tourney Town™ presented by Capital One at the Indianapolis Convention Center.
+TEAM Coalition was also an on-site partner with the NCAA for all the festivities surrounding both the Men’s and Women’s Final Four competitions.
+More than 4,000 fans made the pledge to be responsible at the three-day, outdoor March Madness Music Festival and the four-day indoor Fan Fest presented by Capital One at the Phoenix Convention Center.
+Also, more than 1,000 fans made their pledge to never drive drunk and always have a designated driver at the Tourney Town™ presented by Capital One outside of American Airlines Center in Dallas.
 Every fan who made the pledge received souvenir photo after autographing the responsibility ball displaying the school colors and mascots of the Final Four competitors.

 [NCAA, Final Four, and March Madness are trademarks owned or licensed by the National Collegiate Athletic Association.]